The Railholiday Green Page

 Social and Charity Work

-Having been in the village for thirty years, and Lizzy for considerably longer, we are quite use to stepping in to play music for events, building display boards, balancing books, making rafts, trees and giants, and all the other fun things that make village life.
+Having been in the village for thirty years and Lizzy for considerably longer, we are quite use to stepping in to play music for events, building display boards, balancing books, making rafts, trees and giants, being on the various village group committees and more often than not ending up as chair or treasurer, plus all the other fun things that make village life.
 We also actively play a part in the wider railway community.
-Here are a few of the ways in which we are involved;
+Here are a few of the ways in which we are involved:

-We also are regularly involved in fundraising for a variety of local and National charities, including St Germans School , St Germans and Downderry Cubs, The Railway Children and the RNLI. - We have donated holidays to The Railway Children, the Cystic Fibrosis Trust, The Campaign for Better Transport, ACTSA, Avon Valley Railway, Bodmin and Wenford Railway, Children’s Hospice South West and the Nene Valley Railway.
-We estimate our donations over the last few years have raised over £10000 in total for these charities.
+We also are regularly involved in fundraising for a variety of local and National charities, including St Germans School, The Railway Children and the RNLI. - We have donated holidays to The Railway Children, the Cystic Fibrosis Trust, The Campaign for Better Transport, Action for South Africa, Avon Valley Railway, Bodmin and Wenford Railway, Children’s Hospice South West, St Petrocs, The London Transport Museum (for their educational fund) and the Nene Valley Railway.
+We estimate our donations over the last few years have raised well over £20000 in total for these charities.

 - We play in a band Wurlitza giving old silent films a new lease of life with a new live music soundtrack.
 Lizzy also plays in various other collaborations often performing for charities, including for the school, the May Tree Fair, the local youth theatre group, the WI and more.

-- Prior to Covid we held community open days for the village, and for members of Coast, the excellent Cornwall sustainable tourism project.
-At each day we raise money for charity; the local Rail User Group, St Germans Village youth groups, the Cornwall Wildlife Trust and the Railway Children have all been supported.
-The video of one of our open days is above.
-It is our intention to reinstate these in early Spring 2023, pandemics permitting.
+- We hold occasional community open days for the village, raising money for charity; the local Rail User Group, St Germans Village youth groups, the Cornwall Wildlife Trust and the Railway Children have all been supported.
+Our most recent open day was in at the end of January 2023 and raised over £500 for charity.
+The video of one latest open day is below.

 - Lizzy is an ambassador for the Coast Project’s Heritage and Environmental Growth schemes, spreading the word about local heritage and positive pollinator planting.

-- As mentioned earlier, we have planted a community orchard of apple, pear and quince trees.
+- We have planted a community orchard of apple, pear and quince trees in St Germans, and funded orchards at Moor Barton and Loveland Penryn.

 - We are members of the carriage restoration group RailC, spreading and receiving advice about all things railway.